SharkSnack/pmd-1-dx/content/dungeons/wish-cave.md

 |A Camp|Receive a rescue team camp for free.<br/>(Return to wish selection if all camps have already been obtained)|
 |More Strength|Receive 16 items that permanently boost stats.|
 |Something Good!|Receive an option to recruit a random (non-boss / non-Kecleon / non-Gen 4+) Pokemon.<br/>(Pokemon who shows up won't be a duplicate unless all available Pokemon are in the team)|

+# Boss Strategy

+#### Jirachi (1478 HP) - Zen Headbutt / Confusion / Swift / Lucky Chant

+- Jirachi has Serene Grace as an ability, so secondary effects of moves are more likely to occur.
+    - Zen Headbutt can cause flinching, and Confusion can inflict Confused status.
+- Health Orb and All Power-Up Orb are very effective, but Jirachi is immune to Slumber Wand.

 # Pokemon